moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 ## Handling tickets from different regions

-Where possible, respect the customers specified preferred region for ticket handling.
+Where possible, respect the customer's specified preferred region for ticket handling.
 Exceptions should be made only when a ticket is close to breaching FRT SLA, has been escalated/STAR'ed requiring immediate attention regardless of region or if the customer has specifically requested it to be handled outside of